If you've got Avios points stashed, there are tons of hidden points boosters to help you push it (baby), push it real good (apologies to Salt-N-Pepa).

 Trade in cashback site earnings for Avios

 If you've money squirrelled away with cashback site Topcashback*, there's another trick to boost your Avios points stash.
-You can now trade in every £10 of cashback for 1,050 Tesco Clubcard points, convertable into Avios points.
+You can now trade in every £10 of cashback for 1,050 Tesco Clubcard points, which can then be converted into Avios points.

-You can swap a maximum of £50 Topcashback earnings for Tesco points per account.
+For each account, you can swap a maximum of £50 Topcashback earnings for Tesco points.
 This equals £52.50 to spend in in-store, but 12,600 Avios points.
 There are step-by-step instructions in the Tesco Points Boosting guide.

 If you're new to cashback sites, they work by giving you a cut of revenue earned for directing you to retailers and providers.
 See full help and warnings in the Top Cashback Sites guide.

 You can combine Avios & BA Exec accounts

 You can combine Avios points from different Avios schemes (eg, BA and Iberia) and different family members' accounts online - handy if you're saving for a dream trip.